Alexa905/nodejs-chat/README.md

 [DEMO](https://nodejswschat.herokuapp.com/)

+###Chat has the following functionality:###
-User is able to join the chat server after entering his name and password
+ - User is able to join the chat server after entering his name and password
  - User can leave chat anytime
  - User joining the room will see the past 20 messages (chat history)
  - User will see an 'is typing' message when someone is typing a message